-It's okay to make a few mistakes when I'm learning something new.
+It's okay to make a few mistakes when I learn something new.

 Develop an endless capacity to improvise and create situations that help all students succeed.

-I like it when my teachers thinks of fun ways to make learning easier.
+I like it when my teacher thinks of fun ways to make learning easier.

 Be cheerful, a bit of an entertainer, and have fun yourself.